ballerina-platform/module-ballerinax-twilio/twilio/Package.md

 Connects to Twilio from Ballerina

 ### Package Overview
-The `ballerinax/twilio` is a [Ballerina](https://ballerina.io/) connector for twilio.
+The `ballerinax/twilio` is a [Ballerina](https://ballerina.io/) connector for Twilio.
-This package provides the capability to easily access twilio communication services.
+This package provides the capability to easily access Twilio communication services.

 #### Compatibility
 |                               | Version                              |